Phase/ Frequency Offset

 The phase offset in degrees, specified as a scalar, vector, or matrix.

-If Phase offset (deg) and Frequency offset (Hz) are not scalar, then they must have the same size.
+If Phase offset (deg) and Frequency offset (Hz) if they are not scalar, then they must have the same size.

 Select the checkbox to display the Frq port.